gagan405/gagan405.github.io_bkup/aboutme.md

 title: About me
 ---

-I am Gagan Mishra.
+I am Gagan Bihari Mishra.
 I am a programmer.
-And I like [Umlaut](http://umlaut.in).

-I am an Indian by nationality and currently living in Berlin, Germany.
+I am an Indian by nationality and currently living in Seattle, US.
 I like to travel, cycle, read books and write about things I like or dislike.

 - My career story on [linkedIn](https://www.linkedin.com/in/gaganmishra/)
 - Some of my projects on [Github](https://github.com/gagan405)